Phase 2 and 3 - Research Reactivation Guidance for Faculty

 During Phase 2 and 3, Phase 1 or Phase 2 eligible personnel, including graduate students, postdocs, and staff, may be added or removed by “amending” your existing Phase 1 or Phase 2 registration.
 Should the addition of these individuals require changes in your safety plan, the plan should be amended in addition to adding the new individuals.
 Undergraduates and visitors should not to be added to Phase 1 or Phase 2 registrations.

 Phase 3 allows Yale undergraduate students enrolled in residence and, with the exception of undergraduate visitors from other institutions, semester-long academic visitors to participate in research (full details may be found here).
-Individuals eligible for Phase 3 research (undergraduates and long-term visitors) may be added to safety plans for Phase 3 research through EHS Integrator using the “Phase 3 – Undergrad and Academic Visitors” registration (see here for instructions).
+Undergraduates eligible for Phase 3 research may be added to safety plans for Phase 3 research through EHS Integrator (accessible only through VPN) under “Phase 3 – Undergrad (Spring 2021)” registration (see here for deteiled instructions), with few exceptions.
 For undergraduates whose work involves off campus research or field work, please use this webpage for guidance on the steps you should take in Phase 3 of Yale’s research reactivation.

 Complete the online Reactivation Training for Researchers.
 Ensure that all researchers in your lab who are listed in your Integrator application to return to campus complete this training.
 Lab members may not perform research until they have completed all safety training and have reviewed the relevant COVID-19 safety plans.

 After submission and approval of safety plans, laboratory and facility PIs will obtain an authorization notice to return to campus through EHS Integrator.
 Return to campus is only permitted for those faculty and facility directors, and their associated and approved laboratory personnel, who have received authorization notification from EHS Integrator.